Here’s How To Protect Your Home During a Typhoon

 Get advice from these architects on how to prep and protect your home before and during a big storm

 Storms have gotten stronger in the past few years, and we have seen the devastating consequences of getting caught unprepared.
-There is no such thing as being too ready when preparing our homes for natural disasters, as there is one super-typhoon (Typhoon Mankhut/Opong) approaching us soon.
+There is no such thing as being too ready when preparing our homes for natural disasters.
 Here are some important tips:

 BEFORE THE TYPHOON